Marakusa/Marakusa/README.md

 Also, I would someday like to learn C++, but I don't know about it because it would take some time to master.
 I have used Manjaro Linux on my main PC for a while, and I know a bit about hosting a Linux server.

-## Currenty developing
+## Some projects to check out
+- Lightweight and simple text editor for linux https://github.com/Marakusa/Scribbit
-- An open source cross-platform 2D .NET game engine https://github.com/Marakusa/Clever2D
+- Cross-platform 2D .NET game engine https://github.com/Marakusa/Clever2D
-- An open source chat application https://github.com/Marakusa/NeoChat
+- Open source chat application https://github.com/Marakusa/NeoChat

 ## Contact
 If you want to contact me: